kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 ## The Sports Gear Analogy—And Why It Breaks Down

-A friend recently compared AI adoption to how sports equipment has evolved: "Do you really want to play baseball in 1930s gear?
+A friend recently compared AI adoption to sports equipment evolution: "Do you really want to play baseball in 1930s gear?
 Or basketball in what they wore in the 70s?"
-He pointed out that ultramarathons had to be made more difficult over time because gear improvements made the original courses too easy.
+He pointed out that ultramarathons had to be made harder over time because gear improvements made the original courses too easy.

-The analogy is compelling, and I think it misses the magnitude of change we're experiencing.
-This isn't about incrementally better equipment, and it's about category shifts happening at a rapid pace.
+I get the analogy, and I think it misses how big this change feels.
+This isn't about incrementally better equipment, it's about category shifts happening at a rapid pace.

 Imagine if cycling went from Tour de France bicycles to e-bikes with race-lasting batteries, then to motorcycles, all within five years.
 At some